 During normal times, it takes about six to eight weeks for an auto manufacturer to distribute vehicles to dealers to supply car salesmen and women with inventory.
+Drivers visit showrooms, find wha they like and proceed with title and registration.
 Since the 60s, average inventory holdings at auto dealerships often have exceeded levels consistent with 2 months of average sales.

 For six decades, the average inventory for vehicles has been a 65-day supply.

 Enter the coronavirus pandemic.
 Between halted production, delayed launch of new models, social-distancing measures at the dealership, it’s safe to say Covid-19 has changed the car-buying and car-leasing experience for everyone involved.
 One issue that keeps grabbing headlines is the lack of inventory.

 Vehicle supply is lowest its been in nine years

 For months now since the pandemic, dealerships and their respective financial arm have touted 0% financing, rebates, bonus cash, deferred payments, even forgiveness due to job loss to boost car sales.
 This resulted in lower inventory in the past few months, as states re-open and people are going back to commuting.
 In fact, according to Cox Automotive, reduced inventory levels nationwide are at the lowest the industry has seen in nearly a decade.

 Pick-ups and SUVs are in high demand, but low inventory

 As lockdown regulations ease up, the demand for top-selling vehicles such as pick-ups and SUVs keep going up.
 In fact, many models are pre-ordered, making it even more challenging to fill out dealers’ lots.
 So if you’re looking for an exact vehicle model, with precise make, model, color, trim, and year you want, you’ll probably have to go to a close alternative.